 The standard rooms at both hotels look very similar.
 However, those at the Wyndham Grand downtown feature fantastic views of either the city or the rivers.
 Of course, the higher your room, the more amazing the views.
 Rooms at the Wyndham Grand are also 300-square feet in size, while those at the Wyndham Pittsburgh University Center are roughly 225-square feet.
 Despite the smaller rooms, however, it appears that only the Wyndham University Center offers rooms with two queen beds.

 What sets these two hotels apart is their location.
-The Wyndham Grand Pittsburgh Downtown is the closest hotel to The Point, the spot where the Monongahela River and the Allegheny River form the Ohio River.
+The Wyndham Grand Pittsburgh Downtown is the closest hotel to The Point, the spot where the Monongahela River and the Allegheny River form the Ohio River, and one of the closest hotels to Market Square.
 This hotel has great access to the downtown business district, PNC Park, and the Cultural District.

 If you are biking the Great Allegheny Passage, the Wyndham Grand is the closest hotel to the starting/ending point of the trail in Point State Park.
 During my visit, the hotel was very bike friendly and had no issue with me taking my bike into the room.
 Whether you are starting or ending your GAP bike ride in Pittsburgh, you will no doubt appreciate how close this hotel is to the trail.